DeepRank/deeprank2/README.md

 ![alt-text](./deeprank2.png)

-DeepRank2 is an open-source deep learning (DL) framework for data mining of protein-protein interfaces (PPIs) or single-residue missense variants.
+DeepRank2 is an open-source deep learning (DL) framework for data mining of protein-protein interfaces (PPIs) or single-residue variants (SRVs).
 This package is an improved and unified version of two previously developed packages: [DeepRank](https://github.com/DeepRank/deeprank) and [DeepRank-GNN](https://github.com/DeepRank/Deeprank-GNN).

 DeepRank2 allows for transformation of (pdb formatted) molecular data into 3D representations (either grids or graphs) containing structural and physico-chemical information, which can be used for training neural networks.
 DeepRank2 also offers a pre-implemented training pipeline, using either [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network) (for grids) or [GNNs](https://en.wikipedia.org/wiki/Graph_neural_network) (for graphs), as well as output exporters for evaluating performances.